dmmarmol/workout-nutrition-api/MYNOTES.md

 - [x] Using FatSecret Api search method, develop a connection with silent refresh between the NutritionApp and the FatSecret Api
 - [x] Perform search queries by search_term to get food information from the API
 - [x] Search for a solution to host the project database:
-    - Solution was to use SQL inna docker container
+    - [x] Solution was to use PostgreSQLSQL within docker-compose
+    - [x] Also installed PGAdmin to interact with PostgreSQL database
 - Develop a Databse Model to support food logging
 - Log the first food with their macronutrients
 - Calculate the daily calories consumed